martinber/sdl_fungeoid/README.md

         NULL pointer because `free()` can handle NULL pointers, but if the the struct has pointers I have to free them before checking for NULL pointer.

+- Input handling:

+    - `main.c` handles window and quit events, then, calls `input_handle_event()` so the input handles the touch/mouse/keyboard events.

+    - `input_handle_event()` returns an `Input` struct, `main.c` passes the
+        struct to the keyboard

+    - If the keyboard returns KEYB_EVENT_NOT_HANDLED then `main.c` should pass the input to the element below, e.g. the HUD.

+    - If the HUD doens not handle the input then the input is passed to the field.

 ## Android

 ```